Thinkwise/docs/docs/sf/merging.md

 ## Conflicts

 Conflicts are presented in the *Conflicts* tab.
-When the merge session is started three kinds of conflicts can occur.
+When the merge session is started, three kinds of conflicts can occur.

 #### Static conflicts

-Static conflicts only occur when the branch is started with an empty project or a (sub) application and an object is created in the branch which already exists in the trunk.
+Static conflicts only occur when the branch is started with an empty project or a (sub) application, and an object is created in the branch which already exists in the trunk.

 #### Dynamic direct conflicts

-This type of conflict occurs when there is a double insert or update or when on the one hand a delete and on the other hand an update is carried out, such as deleting a table compared to adding columns to this table.
+This type of conflict occurs when there is a double insert or update, or when a delete on one branch and an update on another branch are carried out, such as deleting a table compared to adding columns to this table.

 #### Dynamic indirect conflicts